Reducing Stress & Strengthening the Immune System During COVID-19 Lockdown

-Researchers have found that stress can suppress your immune system response, and puts you at an increased risk for infections and diseases.
+Researchers have found that stress can suppress your immune system response, and put you at an increased risk for infections and diseases.

-In addition to hand washing, sanitizing, wearing masks, sheltering-in-place, eating a healthy diet, exercising, and taking your supplements, it’s also important to manage your stress level.
+In addition to hand washing, wearing masks, eating a healthy diet, exercising, and taking your supplements, it’s also important to manage your stress level.

 Avoid total isolation.
 Stay connected to your friends and family online and by phone to help reduce feelings of loneliness and isolation.